robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 - Change your remote to your personal github.

-    - Use notpad to change your=github-hostname to your host. e.g. github-btg (Your github host is found in the config file in the .ssh folder)
+- Use Notepad to change your=github-hostname below to your host. e.g. github-btg (Your github host is found in the config file in the .ssh folder)

 ![FRApps-Clone-03](images/fr0103-FRApps-Clone-03-05.png "FRApps-Clone-03")

-    - then, change your-github-name to your github name. e.g brucetroutman-gmail
+- then, change your-github-name below to your github name. e.g brucetroutman-gmail

 ![FRApps-Clone-03](images/fr0103-FRApps-Clone-03-06.png "FRApps-Clone-03")